-Discover how speculative decoding uses a small draft model to verify tokens in parallel, achieving near 2x speedup on your mobile device with zero quality loss.
+Discover how speculative decoding uses a small draft model to verify tokens in parallel, measured at +34% to +43% on chat workloads on supported devices, with zero quality loss.

 Large language models are incredibly powerful.
 A 14-billion-parameter model can handle complex reasoning, creative writing, and nuanced conversation.
 But on a mobile device, there's a tradeoff: power versus speed.